K41L3r14/AuditAI/README.md

 Add more scenarios by appending to `evaluations/fixtures.json` (each entry defines the file path, language, and expected findings).

+## Claude endpoint metrics

+Use the `npm run metrics:claude` script to score the `/api/Claude` endpoint against the fixtures in `evaluations/fixtures.json`.

+1. Ensure `ANTHROPIC_API_KEY` is set and run `npm run dev` so the endpoint is reachable on `http://localhost:3000`.
+2. In a separate terminal run `npm run metrics:claude`.
+The script will:
+   - send each fixture file (see `src/app/codeFiles_With_Vuln_Examples/`) to `/api/Claude`,
+   - validate responses with the shared Zod schema,
+   - compare results with the expected findings, and
+   - print per-fixture precision/recall plus aggregate Precision/Recall/F1.

+Environment overrides:

+- `CLAUDE_EVAL_ENDPOINT` - point to a deployed endpoint instead of `http://localhost:3000/api/Claude`.
+- `CLAUDE_EVAL_FIXTURES` - path to a custom fixtures JSON file.

+Add more scenarios by appending to `evaluations/fixtures.json` (each entry defines the file path, language, and expected findings).

 ## GPT endpoint tests

 Targeted unit tests for the endpoint live in `src/app/unitTests/gpt-endpoint.test.ts`.
 They cover: